Recipe: Chicken Caesar Pizza

 Olive oil

 Lightly coat an 13x18-inch rimmed baking sheet with oil.
-Transfer the dough to the baking sheet, then use your fingers to gently flatten and press the dough evenly into the bottom and corners of the pan.
+Transfer the dough to the baking sheet, then use your fingers to gently press the dough into the corners of the pan.

 Spread 5 tablespoons of Caesar dressing over the dough, leaving a 1-inch border.
 Top evenly with the chicken and tomatoes, followed by the mozzarella and Parmesan cheeses.
 Bake until the cheese is bubbly and the edges are golden-brown, 16 to 20 minutes.

 Let the pizza cool for 1 to 2 minutes.
-Meanwhile, place the romaine, remaining 1 tablespoon Caesar dressing, and lemon juice in a medium bowl and toss to combine.
+Meanwhile, toss the romaine with the remaining 1 tablespoon Caesar dressing and lemon juice in a small bowl.
 Top the pizza with the dressed romaine.
 Cut into slices and serve immediately.

 Recipe Notes